kusaikusai/kusaikusai/README.md

 ---
 ## if u dont like any of these that is totally ok!!! im a proshipper for a reason, ship what you want :3333

-small update... i stopped doing incest/zoo darkships- im still doing dead dove tho.
-I ALSO NEVER SHIP MINOR X ADULT but im not gonna hate if u do
+small thingie...
+I NEVER SHIP MINOR X ADULT but im not gonna hate if u do

+reminder! fiction does not equal reality! if i roleplay as a shrimp for a time i will not become a shrimp